 Beginning to unravel the mystery of the serpent in the Bible: It must be remembered that the serpent is responsible for Adam and Eve leaving the garden.
 According to the Bible it is the “fault” of the serpent that Adam and Eve ate the fruit which causes their expulsion.
 But think about this?
 The tree is Eve’s tree.
 The tree is named after her.
 It is the tree of life.
 The name Eve means life, making it in actuality the tree of Eve.
 She doesn’t need the permission of the serpent, a deity or anyone to eat from her own tree.
 It is her right.
 It is more than her right, it is an expression of her essence.
 In fact, if she doesn’t eat from the tree, she would never leave the garden of Eden bringing herself/ her life essence to fruition here on Earth.
 If it is the serpent who midwifed this process, then the serpent as well is responsible for bringing/birthing life here on Earth as we know it today.
 This is not a curse at all, but a precious blessing.

-Eve is the Hero of the Garden of Eden (chapter 3 from 21 Secrets of the Bible): The Hebrew name of Eve is Hawwah.
+Eve is the Hero of the Garden of Eden (chapter 3 from When Eve Was a Goddess): The Hebrew name of Eve is Hawwah.
 This word means both life and breath.
 Without Eve there would not be any life (with its precious breath) here on our Earth.

 The Bible as we know it today is actually a mishmash of translations, from ancient Hebrew into Greek and Latin and, from there, into English and a host of other languages.
 What began as oral lore became written verse, which in turn became holy text.

 Much has been lost over the course of these translations—sometimes unintentionally, sometimes deliberately by religious authorities pursuing their own agendas.
 The earliest earth-based spiritual teachings found in the Bible were actually driven underground, their messages hidden and virtually inaccessible.